A vice is nothing more than a virtue taken too far.

 It is something our strays are remarkably attuned to.
 When a spot in the hierarchy opens up, even miles away, they will know and scamper off to claim it.
 So by the first snow, we will be back down to our normal quota of yard cats.

 It is an environment that is harshest on the city cats.
 Though we keep the feeder full and put down straw in sheltered places – few city cats have what it takes to make it through a Minnesota winter.

-“Have you seen Tux lately?” my wife asked.
+“Have you seen Tux lately?” my wife asked one morning.

 “No,” I told her.

 She looked out the living room window to check on the cat feeder.
 “I thought I saw him last night,” she said.

 So that night when I heard the rustle of frozen leaves and the scratch of claws on the feeder, I glanced out the window.

 “Are you sure?” she asked.